 Everything we’ve covered so far about Instagram has been content that you have total and precise control over.
 You can edit your photos as much as you want, reshoot your videos as many times as it takes, and take your time looking for location and hashtag stickers to use with Stories.

-But Instagram Live my be the greatest test on the journey to become an Instagram Jedi, because, well, it’s live.
+But Instagram Live my be the greatest test, because it’s live.

 There are no redos, and you won’t know exactly how things will go, but there are some serious benefits to broadcasting live that can help your business, and features like being able to add guests allow for some interesting cross-promotion or co-hosting opportunities, especially if things are part of a larger event.